ginjo/vue-helpers/README.md

 * Pass variables and data to vue root and component js objects.
 * Inline the rendered html/js or serve it as an external script resource.

-Vue-helpers officially supports Rails, Sinatra, and Rack applications using Erb, Haml, and Slim templating.
-Other frameworks and templating systems are likely compatible out-of-the-box.
-In most cases, support for additional libraries is easily integrated.
+The Vue-helpers gem officially supports Rails, Sinatra, and Rack applications using Erb, Haml, and Slim templating.
+In most cases, support for additional frameworks and templating libraries is easily integrated.

 ## Requirements